Diffusio-phoretic fast swelling of chemically responsive hydrogels

-Here, the interfacial pressure jump between $P$ and $p$ merits discussion: When copper and acid are absent, the pressure difference is set by the polymer-induced gel osmotic stress that relaxes the gel to its equilibrium state, which we take as the reference state with zero strain.
-Adding a diffusio-osmotic agent such as copper will alter the solution pressure in the gel, and the pressure across the interface must equilibrate instantaneously~\cite{hong2008, hong2009}, leading to the second condition in Eq.~\ref{eq:BC1}.
-The boundary conditions for the gel attached to an impermeable and rigid substrate at $z=0$ and for the impermeable supernatant domain boundary at $z=H+H^{(a)}$ are given by ($H^{(a)}:$ supernatant domain height; Table~\ref{table:simulations})
+The interfacial pressure jump $P-p$ is set by the polymer-induced osmotic stress that relaxes the gel to its equilibrium state (without copper and acid), which we take as the reference state with zero strain.
+Adding a diffusio-osmotic agent (copper) will alter the gel solution pressure in the gel, which must equilibrate instantaneously across the interface~\cite{hong2008, hong2009}, leading to the second condition in Eq.~\ref{eq:BC1}.
+The boundary conditions for the gel attached to a rigid, impermeable substrate at $z=0$ and for the impermeable supernatant domain boundary at $z=H+H^{(a)}$ are given by ($H^{(a)}:$ supernatant domain height)~\cite{si_dimensionless_eq}